trevordbunch/cis411_lab0_req/labreports/LAB_ggn10.md

     - S.1.2 The system will be built directly after the 'to-go' option of the current online ordering system.(IT/UX)
   - S.2 The system will be built through HTML, CSS, and JavaScript.
 (IT/UX)
   - S.3 The system campus map will be built through google maps.
 (IT/UX)

-## 3. Assumptions
-This is an optional section, where system constraints, out of scope features or other caveats can be clearly documented.

 ## Appendix: GitHub Notes